 The Düsseldorf Clean-up part IV will take place on the Schadowstrasse.
 Meet in front of building number 41.
 This time the focus is on cigarette stubs.

 Feel free to turn up at short notice but it would be great to hear in advance that you will be joining in.
 Bring your kids, dogs, friends and join us in making a (small) difference for our city…

-Thomas de Groote is doing a great job of coordinating efforts.
+Thomas de Groote is doing a great job of driving and coordinating efforts.
 His contact details: